 During the 1900′s the gray wolf was almost wiped out.
 It’s on the US endangered species list, but there have been moves in some states to have it removed.
 In Yellowstone National Park, the last remaining gray wolf was killed in 1926.
 The loss of the gray wolf from Yellowstone was caused by widespread elimination by humans who perceived the wolves as a danger to livestock and family.
-With the wolves gone, the elk in the park so dramatically increased as to cause a severe adverse affect on other species in the park.
+With the wolves gone, the elk in the park so dramatically increased as to cause a severe adverse affect on other species in the park, both plant and animal.

 There has never been a documented case of serious injury or death from a gray wolf attack on humans in North America.
 This isn’t so with domestic dogs.
 Between 1979 and 1996 there were 301 documented cases of deaths in the US by domestic dog attacks.
 I’m sure this number has risen since 1996.

 In 1995 and 1996 there was a reintroduction of the gray wolf to Yellowstone in spite of much opposition.
 Congress cut appropriations to the Fish and Wildlife Service expressly to prohibit the reintroduction.
 This attempt failed because private wildlife organizations raised $100,000, which allowed the project to proceed.